Signing legal documents

 If the document is a trust deed, or an SMSF deed, then in addition to the above, the witness should not be a beneficiary of the trust or fund.

-You can read more about electronic signing of legal documents in our ClearLaw article "Electronic signatures: when are they effective?".
+You can read more about electronic signing of legal documents in our ClearLaw article "E-Signing?
+Time for a refresher on electronic execution?".

 With a wide range of documents, Cleardocs is the most comprehensive document suite available - all in one place.
 You can be confident that our documents are current and compliant, with compliance upgrades to popular documents just a few clicks away.